mrdatawolf/stlc/README.md

 25. Goto 127.0.0.1:8089 and you should see a laravel welcome screen.

 There is no .env in this repo.
 You take the example env and copy it to .env .
 Also you will need to create an app key.

+# for stlc
+make sure your php.ini has extension=php_gd2.dll uncommented then add "maatwebsite/excel": "^3.1" to your composer.json in src